balopez83/One-Mix-3-Hackintosh/README.md

 - Built-in microSD card reader (unless used as an installer or if you for some reason installed macOS on it)
 - Power Management (this is not fully functional yet though is working well enough for now, WIP)
 - USB-3.0 (temporarily functioning with USB limit patch, I will work on an SSDT patch for all OS versions later.
 WIP)
-- Touch Screen (I2C controller, there may be a possibility of getting this to work but this will need to be worked on after all other components fully enabled on macOS)
+- Touch Screen (I2C controller, there may be a possibility of getting this to work with 'voodooI2c.kext(s)' but this will need to be worked on after all other components fully enabled on macOS)

 ## Likely never to work